That Wilkin Boy: The reintroduction of Bingo Wilkin in Archie Comics

 Previously published stories from That Wilkin Boy are frequently featured in digest magazines, most notably as a regular feature in Jughead & Friends Digest.
 To promote the reprints, Archie Comics featured an official "reintroduction" of That Wilkin Boy in Jughead & Friends Digest #5.

 The linkup of Bingo and Uncle Herman to Jughead is illustrated in the lead story "Cry Uncle" in issue 5 (2006) of Jughead & Friends Digest.
 In it, Jughead visits his Uncle Herman in Midville; as it turns out, Uncle Herman is related to both Bingo and Jughead.
 Both of their mothers are his younger sisters.
 Teddy and Buddy briefly appear and make remarks about Jughead's famous gray crown beanie.
 Bingo and Samantha tried to bake a cake for their school's cooking class, and hilarity ensues as usual.

-The idea to make the two characters related was the brainchild of Archie Digest Editor Nelson Ribeiro.
-This would help link the characters since they would be appearing in the same book, Jughead & Friends Digest.
-Through researching the archives Nelson found that Jughead also had an 'Uncle Herman' who was a tinkerer, so it only seemed natural to combine Bingo's Uncle Herman with Jughead's to provide the family link between the two characters.